The UK has now left the European Union and has entered the transition period until December 2020.

-Once the UK has left the EU, it will enter a transition period where businesses will be able to operate in exactly the same way they currently do.
+For the duration of the transition period, you will be able to operate in exactly the same way you currently do.
+The way you trade and hire staff will not change.
 During the transition period, the UK and EU will begin negotiating a new trade deal and other new arrangements to come into effect after the transition period ends in December 2020.

-Our hub provides information and guidance so that small businesses and the self-employed have an idea of what sort of new arrangements they could face after the transition period.
-It will also signpost you to other practical information to keep you informed and up to date.
+We will continue to update our hub as these negotiations progress to ensure that we are providing information and guidance to give you an idea of what arrangements you could face after the transition period.
+We will also continue to signpost you to other practical information to keep you informed and up to date.

 The government’s Brexit plan suffers defeat in the House of Commons